tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### ValidationAssertion

 - Name: bdqffdq:ValidationAssertion
-- Definition: An assertion expressing the result of an implementation validating compliance with a a particular data quality need in a particular data resource.
+- Definition: An Assertion expressing the result of an Implementation validating compliance with a a particular DataQualityNeed in a particular DataResource.
 - SubClass Of: Assertion; ValidationConcept

 ********************